-By following these oral health tips, you can maintain healthy teeth and gums for life.
+By following these oral health tips, you can maintain healthy teeth and gums between your dental appointments.

 1. Brush twice a day, for at least minutes.